 , the applicant shall pay the cost of installing, removing, and leasing the ignition interlock device and shall pay an additional fee of twenty dollars per month.
 Payments shall be made directly to the ignition interlock company.
 The company shall remit the additional twenty dollar fee to the department.

 (b) The department shall deposit the proceeds of the twenty dollar fee into the ignition interlock device revolving account.
 Expenditures from the account may be used only to administer and operate the ignition interlock device revolving account program.
 The department shall adopt rules to provide monetary assistance according to greatest need and when funds are available.

 (7) The department shall adopt rules to implement ignition interlock licensing.
 The department shall consult with the administrative office of the courts, the state patrol, the Washington association of sheriffs and police chiefs, ignition interlock companies, and any other organization or entity the department deems appropriate.

 (b) A person who does not have any driver's license under this chapter, but who would otherwise be eligible under this section to apply for an ignition interlock license, may submit to the department an application for an ignition interlock license.
-The department may require the person to take any driver's licensing examination under chapter 46.20 RCW and may require the person to also apply and qualify for a temporary restricted driver's license under RCW 46.20.391.
+The department may require the person to take any driver's licensing examination under this chapter and may require the person to also apply and qualify for a temporary restricted driver's license under RCW 46.20.391